ntorrie/calval/README.md

 that pass the tests are cleared for deployment.

 <img src="man/figures/do_bucket_test_results.png" width="100%" height="120%" style="display: block; margin: auto;" />
 Figure 2.
-Results of a dissolved oxygen percent saturation test for four sensors.
-Sensor \#675016 recorded outside of an acceptable range for 99.9% of the test period, and was therefore flagged for re-calibration.
+Visualizing results of a dissolved oxygen percent saturation test for four sensors.
+Sensor 675016 recorded outside of an acceptable range for 99.9% of the test period, and was therefore flagged for re-calibration.

 ### Other Variables